RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

 #### `PlatformSimpleShellTransition` object

-Lets define a new class called `Transitions` and create a new `CustomPlatformTransition` property for custom platform-specific transitions configuration:
+Let's define a new class called `Transitions` and create a new `CustomPlatformTransition` property for custom platform-specific transitions configuration:

 ```csharp
 public static class Transitions